Ankow99/un-seal/README.md

 3. Leader & Version Analysis: Identifies the Juju leader unit and inspects the `charm-channel` to distinguish between Legacy (≤1.8) and Modern (>1.8) architectures.
 4. Health Check & Auto-Healing:
     * Dependency Check: Verifies the `mysql-router` subordinate status; aborts immediately if the database connection is blocked to prevent indefinite hanging.
-    * Recovery: Detects units in failure states (`hook failed`, `service not running`).
+    * Recovery: Detects units in failure states (`hook failed`, `service not running`) and corroborates using `systemctl is-active`.
 If the database is healthy, it executes a remote `systemctl restart vault` or `systemctl restart snap.vault.vaultd` via Juju exec and polls for service recovery.
 5. CA Retrieval (Modern Only): Retrieves the `self-signed-vault-ca-certificate` secret from Juju to establish a secure TLS connection with the Vault units.
 6. Protocol Selection: Dynamically sets the Vault address protocol to `http` for Legacy units or `https` for Modern units.
 7. State Management: